will-rowe/groot/README.md

 conda install groot
 ```

-> If using Conda, make sure you have added the [Bioconda](https://bioconda.github.io/) channel first.
+> note: if using Conda make sure you have added the [Bioconda](https://bioconda.github.io/) channel first

 ### Source